OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 If you must accept HTML content from users, consider a markup language for rich text in an application (Examples include: Markdown and textile) and disallow HTML tags.
 This helps ensures that the input accepted doesn't include HTML content that could be malicious.

 If you cannot restrict your users from entering HTML, consider implementing content security policy to disallow the execution of any JavaScript.
-And finally, consider using the `#sanitize` method that let's you allow list allowed tags.
+And finally, consider using the `#sanitize` method that let's you whitelist allowed tags.
 Be careful, this method has been shown to be flawed numerous times and will never be a complete solution.

 An often overlooked XSS attack vector for older versions of rails is the `href` value of a link: